 Why Is the Job Finding Rate Still Low?

-In a February 2014 study, the Federal Reserve Bank of New York notes that both the vacancy-to-unemployment ratio and matching efficiency (i.e., the ability of employers and jobseekers to connect with each other) declined during the Great Recession, and have not recovered since based on Job Openings and Labor Turnover Survey (JOLTS) data from the BLS.
+In a February 2014 study, the Federal Reserve Bank of New York, in their series Liberty Street Economics, notes that both the vacancy-to-unemployment ratio and matching efficiency (i.e., the ability of employers and jobseekers to connect with each other) declined during the Great Recession, and have not recovered since based on Job Openings and Labor Turnover Survey (JOLTS) data from the Bureau of Labor Statistics (BLS)

-The authors conclude that “while matching efficiency has declined and remained low in virtually all industries, the most important factor in the low job-finding rate is the persistently low level of vacancies per unemployed.”
+The authors conclude their study, "Why is the Job-Finding Rate Still Low?," that “while matching efficiency has declined and remained low in virtually all industries, the most important factor in the low job-finding rate is the persistently low level of vacancies per unemployed.”